-The following are the minimum hardware and software requirements for UCS-SCU 2.0(1):
+The following are the minimum hardware and software requirements for UCS-SCU 2.1:

 - CD-ROM Drive-A USB, IDE, or SATA CD/DVD-ROM drive is required to be able to boot and run the UCS-SCU.
 The CD/DVD-ROM drive is a prerequisite for operating system installation.
-You can also use the virtual media option in the CIMC KVM to boot UCS-SCU - Mouse-Some functions require a standard mouse (PS/2 or USB) for navigation. - USB Disk on Key device-Some functions require a USB disk on key, for example, saving UCS-SCU logs. - RAM-A minimum of 1 GB RAM.
-If the available RAM is less than the minimum recommended value, UCS-SCU will not function properly. - Network Adapter-Some optional functions, like downloading the most recent system update packages and OS drivers from support.cisco.com require network access.
-Any single on-board NIC adapter connection is supported. - RAID Cards-RAID configuration and OS installation are supported on select controllers.
+You can also use the virtual media option in the CIMC KVM to boot UCS-SCU - Mouse-Some functions require a standard mouse (PS/2 or USB) for navigation. - USB Disk on Key device-functions like saving UCS-SCU logs require a USB disk on key. - RAM-A minimum of 1 GB RAM.
+If the available RAM is less than the minimum recommended value, UCS-SCU will not function properly. - Network Adapter-Some optional functions, like downloading the OS drivers from support.cisco.com require network access.
+Any single on-board NIC adapter connection is supported.